wilg/la-fire-maps/README.md

 # LA fires recent satellite imagery

+> ⚠️ Update: Newer images, from 2025-01-16 and 2025-01-15 have been added to Maxar's open data.
+I will attempt to add them here soon.
 > ⚠️ Update: LAFD is conducting damage assessments of homes.
 More information is available at [recovery.lacounty.gov](https://recovery.lacounty.gov/)

 <a href="images/1050010040277500.html">